Infininte/influence-calculator/README.md

 Run the app with `java -jar influence-calculator-1.0-SNAPSHOT.jar [[0,1,0],[1,0,0],[0,0,0]] 1`

 - The first parameter is the input grid.
--- Ensure the grid argument does not contain spaces
+-- _Note:_ Ensure the grid argument does not contain spaces
 - The second parameter is the number steps the influence can make -- The steps are non-diagonal